NESCent/popgenInfo/CONTRIBUTING.md

 Overall, vignette submission will follow the guidelines in [GitHub flow](https://guides.github.com/introduction/flow/index.html).
 Please create a new branch for each vignette to be submitted.

+Since this process requires git, if you are having trouble installing git or accessing your command line, please take a look at our detailed tutorial on using git through R: [Contributing with git2r](CONTRIBUTING_WITH_GIT2R.html).

 ## Step-by-step process for submission